jwsrcool/portfolio-page/README.md

 # portfolio-page

 ## Description

 In this portfolio project for Codecademy, I will create a portfolio page, showcasing all my projects and skills, using the skills I have obtained so far in HTML, CSS and JavaScript

 ## Features

- t.b.d
+View more-buttons that unfold extra information

 ## How to use

 Open the index.html file in your browser.

 ## Technologies

 This project was created using HTML, CSS and vanilla JavaScript

 ## Collaborators

+Thanks to ChatGPT for the texts on this portfolio page.

 ## License